 – African Lions

-African lions are thoroughly decreasing due to poaching and loss of forests.
+African lions are thoroughly decreasing due to poaching and the loss of forests.
 The African lion’s population has reduced by 33% in the last ten years.

 – African Elephants